ipikuka/rehype-image-toolkit/README.md

 **[unified][unified]** is a project that transforms content with abstract syntax trees (ASTs) using the new parser **[micromark][micromark]**. **[remark][remark]** adds support for markdown to unified. **[mdast][mdast]** is the Markdown Abstract Syntax Tree (AST) which is a specification for representing markdown in a syntax tree. **[rehype][rehype]** is a tool that transforms HTML with plugins. **[hast][hast]** stands for HTML Abstract Syntax Tree (HAST) that rehype uses.

-Markdown natively supports images but lacks built-in syntax for videos and audio. **`rehype-image-hack`** extends image syntax, automatically transforming it into `<video>` or `<audio>` elements based on file extensions, supporting additional attributes, providing custom directives for autolink to originals, wrapping media with `figure` and adding caption, and unwrapping media from paragraph.
+Markdown natively supports images but lacks built-in syntax for videos and audio. **`rehype-image-toolkit`** extends image syntax, automatically transforming it into `<video>` or `<audio>` elements based on file extensions, supporting additional attributes, providing custom directives for autolink to originals, wrapping media with `figure` and adding caption, and unwrapping media from paragraph.

 ## When should I use this?

 **From what I’ve seen, most Remark and Rehype plugins that handle Markdown images apply their features globally, without offering much flexibility.** For example, I might NOT want every image to be wrapped in a `<figure>`, include a caption, be automatically linked to its source, or unwrapping from paragraph. **In some cases, I need more control—certain images should be excluded from these transformations.**

 **That's why I ensured each feature could be controlled individually through directives.
-This is the most distinct advantage of `rehype-image-hack` compared to others.** Additionally, I designed it with an **"all-in-one toolkit"** approach to provide all the essential features related to images in a single solution in markdown/MDX.
+This is the most distinct advantage of `rehype-image-toolkit` compared to others.** Additionally, I designed it with an **"all-in-one toolkit"** approach to provide all the essential features related to images in a single solution in markdown/MDX.

-**`rehype-image-hack`** is ideal for:
+**`rehype-image-toolkit`** is ideal for:
 + **adding videos/audio using Markdown image syntax** – No need for HTML or custom MDX components.
 + **styling and adding attributes to images/videos/audio** – Easily add classes, IDs, styles, and other attributes.
 + **adding `<figure>` and caption** – Easily wrap in a `<figure>` element with an optional caption.